 - To strengthen the advocacy, enhance networking and share best practices in the field of child protection and child rights in the asylum and migration sector.

-Between January 2020 and June 2021, ran 2 trainings as launch of the “in-depth technical support” to set and manage the CFS in 3 Federal Asylum Shelters (Boudry, Fribourg and Basel) and 3 Cantonal Asylum Shelters (Tramelan, Ober Halden and Adliswil), for 8 Shelter Directors and 28 Staff Members, as well as 2 Creative Support Trainings to 2 Federal Asylum Shelters (Chiasso and Pasture) and 2 Cantonal Asylum Shelters (Degenbalm and Brütisellen), for 4 Shelter Directors and 28 Staff Members, also reaching 16 staff of AOZ, a Zurich shelter organization.
-In June 2021, participated to the UN Committee on the Rights of the Child as expert organization on the promotion and protection of right issues concerning minors on the move, and submitting the ONG Report and the Child and Youth Participatory Report, both elaborated in collaboration with the Swiss Children’s Rights Network.
-During the several COVID-19 lockdowns (2020-2021), in order to continue to give psychosocial support to migrant and refugee children, amidst the global pandemic, developed 7 Emergency Learn and Play Kits and 8 Games with Paper and Pen Guidelines which were sent to 90 structures, of which 50 shelters for migrants and asylum seekers, in 19 Cantons, thus reaching more than 1’400 children (3-17 ages), as well as an Emergency Quarantine Box, reaching approximately 1’000 children (3-17 ages) in 31 Shelters in 11 Cantons (German, French and Italian speaking part of Switzerland).
+During the COVID-19 lockdowns (2020-2021), in order to continue giving psychosocial support to migrant and refugee children, Save the Children Schweiz developed 7 Emergency Learn and Play Kits and 8 Games with Paper and Pen Guidelines which were sent to 90 structures, of which 50 shelters for migrants and asylum seekers, in 19 cantons, thus reaching more than 1’400 children (3-17 ages), as well as an Emergency Quarantine Box, reaching approximately 1’000 children (3-17 ages) in 31 Shelters in 11 Cantons (German, French and Italian speaking parts of Switzerland).